 Sea salt and freshly ground black pepper

 In a large pot over medium heat, heat oil and butter.
 Saute the onions until slightly translucent then add the red pepper flakes and garlic, cook another minute.
 Add collard greens, spices and vegetable stock, cover and bring to a boil.
 Reduce heat and let simmer for about 45 minutes or until greens are tender.
-Before serving add tomatoes and cook for a few more minutes.
+Add raisins and cook for a few more minutes.
 Add more sea salt and pepper to taste, if desired.